 It’s important to approach payday loans with caution, considering the associated fees and interest rates.
 Exploring alternative options and evaluating the potential impact on your overall financial well-being is crucial before making a decision.

 How Do Payday Loans Work?

-- You borrow the money from a payday loan lender.
-The lender agrees to loan the money for a few weeks and usually not longer than a month.
+- Borrowing from a payday loan lender: You approach a payday loan lender who agrees to lend you the required amount for a short period, typically no longer than a month.

-- The lender charges a finance fee for its trouble.
-Average payday loan finance fees can be $15 per $100 borrowed.
-So, if you borrow $500, that’s $75 in finance fees.
+- Finance fee charged by the lender: The lender levies a finance fee for providing the loan.
+On average, these fees amount to $15 per $100 borrowed.
+For instance, if you borrow $500, you would need to pay $75 in finance fees.

-- You pay the amount back on payday.
-In the above example, your next paycheck would be reduced by $575 (or $288 if you’re paying the loan back over two paydays).
+- Repayment on payday: The borrowed amount, along with the finance fees, is due to be repaid on your next payday.
+In the example mentioned earlier, your next paycheck would be reduced by $575 ($288 if the loan is repaid over two paydays).

 What Is the Interest on Payday Loans?

 You may have observed that the term “interest rate” was not mentioned in the previous explanation of how payday loans operate.
 This omission stems from the fact that payday loans differ from installment loans, where money is repaid over several months at a predetermined interest rate.

 However, this does not imply that payday loans come without costs.
 The finance fees associated with payday loans can accumulate significantly.
 When combined with the necessity of repaying the loan within a short pay cycle or two, it can severely restrict your available cash flow, creating a challenging financial situation.